ImNiceDS/FCHEV-SAC-Temperature-Penalty/README.md

 ## Citation

+If you use this repository or reference the methodology, please cite the original work:

 @article{chen2023health,
   title={Health-considered energy management strategy for fuel cell hybrid electric vehicle based on improved soft actor critic algorithm adopted with Beta policy}, author={Chen, Weiqi and Peng, Jiankun and Chen, Jun and Zhou, Jiaxuan and Wei, Zhongbao and Ma, Chunye}, journal={Energy Conversion and Management}, volume={292}, pages={117362}, year={2023}, publisher={Elsevier}
 }